 In May 2022, the Company filed a lawsuit in the DC District Court against the FDA challenging the FDA's denial of Fast Track designation for tradipitant.
 In October 2021, the Company submitted to the FDA a request for Fast Track designation for tradipitant under the Food and Drug Administration Modernization Act of 1997 (FDAMA).
 The FDAMA provides for expedited development and review of drugs that receive Fast Track designation from the FDA.
 Under the FDAMA, the FDA must designate a drug as a Fast Track product if it both (1) is intended to treat a serious or life-threatening disease or condition and (2) demonstrates the potential to address unmet medical needs for such disease or condition.
 Although Fast Track designation is non-discretionary when the criteria are satisfied, the FDA denied the Company's request for Fast Track designation.
 The Company does not believe that the FDA based its decision on the relevant criteria.
 Therefore, among other reasons, the Company maintains that the FDA's denial is unlawful.
 The Company has asked the DC District Court to, among other things, set aside and vacate the FDA's denial.
+An oral argument was held in January 2023.
+In August 2023, the DC District Court ruled against the Company.
+In September 2023, the Company appealed the ruling to the U.S. Court of Appeals for the District of Columbia Circuit, where the Company's lawsuit remains pending.

-In September 2022, the Company filed a lawsuit in the DC District Court against the FDA to compel the FDA to comply with two separate nondiscretionary obligations under the FDCA and its implementing regulations: an obligation to publish a notice of an opportunity for a hearing on Vanda's supplemental New Drug Application (sNDA) in the Federal Register within 180 days of the filing of the sNDA, and a separate obligation to publish the same notice within 60 days of the request for a hearing.
+In September 2022, the Company filed a lawsuit in the DC District Court against the FDA to compel the FDA to comply with two separate non-discretionary obligations under the FDCA and its implementing regulations: an obligation to publish a notice of an opportunity for a hearing on the Company's sNDA for HETLIOZ® in the treatment of jet lag disorder in the Federal Register within 180 days of the filing of the sNDA, and a separate obligation to publish the same notice within 60 days of the request for a hearing.
 The FDA published the notice of an opportunity for a hearing on October 11, 2022.
 The Company has asked the DC District Court to, among other things, compel the FDA to comply with its obligations and declare that its lack of compliance violates the FDCA and the FDA regulations.
+In January 2024, the DC District Court held an oral argument on dispositive cross-motions, following which the DC District Court granted the Company's motion for summary judgment.
+The DC District Court ruled that the FDA violated the statute and ordered the FDA to either finally resolve the Company's application or commence a hearing on or before March 5, 2024.
+The Company's lawsuit remains pending.